1- PURPOSE OF THE SILVER LEAGUE

 L. Any player ejected for using an illegal bat will be suspended for that game and one more.

-M. Bat warmers are allowed to be used.
-They must be in the dugout.
+M. Bat warmers are allowed, but must be kept on the outside of the field fence, or in the dugout.

 N. In all divisions batters coming to the plate will start with a 0 and 0 count, with NO foul to waste.

 O. Batters must be prepared to bat within ten (10) seconds after the umpire says “play ball” or “batter up”.
 If, in the umpire’s judgement, there in an unnecessary delay by the batting team, a strike(s) can be called on the batter

 (Players from the team batting team must be in the dugout, or outside the fence area, unless they are coaching a base, “on deck”, or serving as a “backup” catcher.)

 1) If a batted fair ball that reaches, and touches, the grass in the outfield (in any way), the batter-runner is entitled to first base without liability to be put out.
 If the batter-runner advances beyond first base, the exemption is canceled and is he liable to be put out.
 All other runners are liable to be put out during the play.
 If infield fly rule is called the batter is out even if the ball lands on the grass.

 2) There will be an arc line 170 feet from home plate in fair territory in the outfield.
 No outfielders may start, or move, in front of this line until the batter hits the ball.
 Any outfielder on the grass must be behind the arc.
 If an outfielder does move in front of the arc to illegally field a batted ball there will be a delayed dead ball after the play has ended by the umpire.